What is payroll software?

 Why I chose OnPay

+OnPay’s flat-rate pricing structure makes planning for and controlling long-term business costs much easier.
 However, this also makes OnPay less likely to innovate and offer more modern features at the same rate as competitors.
 Its one-price-fits-all feature means that adding more capabilities will result in profit loss for the company unless they raise prices or offer add-on modules for additional fees.
-If you want a product that improves and adapts constantly, go with Rippling instead.
+If you want a small business payroll product that improves and adapts constantly, go with Gusto instead.
+Over the years, the company has added more functionalities to its platform, the latest include global payroll and EOR services.

+OnPay may not have automatic pay run features, but its interface is straightforward, requiring just as many (or fewer) clicks as Gusto to complete payroll.
 Like Gusto, OnPay lets you add or adjust earnings and deductions on the same screen, avoiding extra clicks and cumbersome spreadsheets.
 You can also adjust specific employee pay information in a sidebar window without leaving the workflow.

-Similar to Rippling, OnPay allows you to pay contractors within the same pay cycle as your regular employees.
+While it doesn’t offer a contractor-only plan like QuickBooks Payroll and Gusto, OnPay allows you to pay contractors within the same pay cycle as your regular employees.
 This avoids repeating the payroll process for your different worker classifications at the end of every pay period.

-It also does not have in-app compliance checkers, so you’ll have to become familiar with new laws on minimum wages, paid time off (PTO), and overtime in each state where your employees reside before running payroll.
+OnPay is not the best choice if you expect to need more robust payroll features later.
+It supports unlimited and multi-state payroll but lacks global payroll functionality.
+OnPay may flag you of payroll errors as you process employee payments, but lacks in-app compliance checkers, so you’ll have to become familiar with new laws on minimum wages, PTO, and overtime in each state where your employees reside before running payroll.

 Employee engagement and recordkeeping